Thom-J-H/Covid2021vs2020/README.md

 ![usa_2021_ratio](https://user-images.githubusercontent.com/12042357/169704637-5af7e4ee-a571-4f5e-83cc-d6e4a3e4196e.png)

 The files associated with this project include the data set, the image files, and the R script to generate the plots.
-The results are displayed in the following notebook: [CDC Age Groups](https://rpubs.com/Thom_JH/CDC_Age_Groups)
+The results are displayed in the following notebook: [CDC Age Groups](https://rpubs.com/Thom_JH/CDC_Age_Groups)  (14 May 2022).

 <hr />

 ## Relative Risk: 2021 vs. 2020
 Based upon CDC data provided by the USA government, this study explores the relative risk of dying with Covid in 2021 as compared to 2020.
-Results -- Visualizations and Data Tables -- presented @ <a href ="https://rpubs.com/Thom_JH/Covid_Relative_Risk">Covid in the USA: 2021 vs. 2020</a>.
+Results -- Visualizations and Data Tables -- presented @ <a href ="https://rpubs.com/Thom_JH/Covid_Relative_Risk">Covid in the USA: 2021 vs. 2020</a> (27 January 2022).

 ![All_Percentages_byDataHumanist](https://user-images.githubusercontent.com/12042357/151283159-7bf64940-09a7-45e3-b11a-258193fd941a.png)